tesseract-olap/tesseract-ui/packages/cube-audit/README.md

 The CLI interface supports some additional options.
 Run `npx @datawheel/cube-audit --help` for more details.

-You can also add it as a dependency on another project and import the `auditServer` named export:
+You can also add it as a dependency on another project and use the `auditServer` exported function:

 ```js
 const {auditServer} = require("@datawheel/cube-audit");